kaapstorm/tedmagi_2024/src/5_enablement.rst

   do need a day job.

 * Wealth tax.
 This is controversial in some countries, but certainly not new.
-Wealth tax would be tied to inflation, so that inflation hurts everyone, not only the poor.
+Wealth tax should be tied to inflation, so that inflation hurts everyone, not only the poor.

 The second way to recoup currency would be for the Central Bank to issue